 One of the most encouraging developments in evangelical thought in recent years has been the willingness of scholars to engage with scientific and historical criticism.
-I have recommended the work of Kenton Sparks and Peter Enns before.
-Evangelical Faith and the Challenge of Historical Criticism, edited by Christopher Hays and Christopher Ansberry, is very much in the same vein.
+I have recommended the work of Kenton Sparks and Peter Enns before. [amazon:978-0801049385:inline], edited by Christopher Hays and Christopher Ansberry, is very much in the same vein.
 It serves as a good introduction to a number of critical debates.
 Did Adam and Eve exist?
 Did the exodus really happen?
 Did Israel’s covenant theology predate the exile?
 Did the prophets always predict the future accurately?
 Does the phenomenon of pseudepigraphy compromise the canon?
 Is the portrayal of Jesus in the Gospels historically reliable?
 And is the Paul of Acts compatible with the Paul of the Letters?

 The aim of the book is to show that historical criticism can be done honestly and critically by evangelicals without jeopardizing the fundamental tenets of a Christian confession.
 The argument in most of the chapters is that even if, in any instance, we were to accept—let’s say hypothetically—the findings of historical criticism, the basic theological truth at issue remains pretty much intact.
 Not surprisingly, there is less willingness to entertain the hypothetical possibilities when it comes to the virgin birth or the resurrection of Jesus.